pratikghub/DataVaultX/ADF_ETL_Sales_Analytics/READ ME.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-Special thanks to [Microsoft Azure](https://azure.microsoft.com/) for cloud-based data management solutions.
+- Special thanks to [Microsoft Azure](https://azure.microsoft.com/) for cloud-based data management solutions.
+- This project was completed as part of a Master’s program project at the University of Auckland.
+Special thanks to the University of Auckland for the opportunity to undertake this project and for their invaluable support.